 Verification, in a practical sense, is nothing more than mitigating risk.
 Why, then, is are risk assessment plans often so absent?
 An entire project team could be obsessed with meeting verification coverage goals, but thanks to metric-driven verification, the end goal of obtaining 100% coverage cannot be achieved without a verification meta model that optimally combines all the necessary components.
 Besides: 100% coverage alone is not the best sign-off criteria.

-In the second installment of this series, I’ll give an overview of how to optimize the verification meta model and outline a design verification flow that can be applied to any team’s projects.
+In the second installment of this series, I outline how to optimize the verification meta model and outline a design verification flow that can be applied to any team’s projects with specific reference to Requirements & Specifications and the Verification Strategy and Plan.

 Is your team experiencing a verification breakdown as a result of any of the factors that I’ve outlined here?
 Are you facing challenges that I have not mentioned?
 Let me know in the comments or on Twitter (@AshishDarbari).